alexbw/conda-lua-recipes/README.md

 ```

 What I'm missing:
+ - Support for multiple Lua versions (everything is hardcoded to LuaJIT.
+2.0 vs 2.1 would work, but not Lua 5.x right now.
+This sounds like a good weekend hacking project, if I can get ahold of one of the binstar developers and pick his/her brain).
  - iTorch (https://github.com/facebook/iTorch)
- - qtlua (falling out of favor, I think, but still useful: https://github.com/torch/qtlua)
- - Support for multiple Lua versions (everything is hardcoded to LuaJIT.
-2.0 vs 2.1 would work, but not Lua 5.x right now).